ratwolfzero/Weierstrass/README.md

-# 🔍 Manual Deep Zoom Visualization of the Weierstrass Function
+# 🔍 Deep Zoom Visualization of the Weierstrass Function

 This project visualizes the **Weierstrass function**, a classic example of a **continuous but nowhere differentiable function**, using a manual zoom slider that acts like a microscope revealing intricate fractal details.